Starting price: $1,199

 Colors: Phantom Black, Phantom White, Burgundy, Green

-This Galaxy S22 Ultra review proves that Samsung knows what power users want.
+Samsung knows what power users want, as evidenced by the Galaxy S22 Ultra.
 This new beast adds the Galaxy Note's best feature while also offering a ton of other upgrades.
 Yup, there's an S Pen built in, but there's a lot more going on with this flagship as Samsung tries to top our best phone list.

 For starters, the S Pen is more responsive, as Samsung made it 70% faster with less latency.
 The display is also brighter and more colorful than anything we've tested, and you get faster 45W charging.